-Every so often, cover songs come along that are so incredible they shine with a vigour and vibrance of their own.
+Every so often, cover songs come along that are so incredible they shine with a vibrance of their own.
 These are the 20 best covers of all time.

 Only the bravest artists take on the monstrosity of an undertaking that is the ‘cover’.
 The best covers must be the perfect amount of interpretation and tribute, but on the other hand, the worst can make for a catastrophic failure.
 Much like the movie remake, it’s near impossible to top an original.